Learning Implicitly with Noisy Data in Linear Arithmetic: Introduction

-We provide empirical evidence that implicit learning has efficiency advantages over explicit learning.
-We test our implementation on benchmark SMT problems, where the task is to find the optimum objective value subject to the constraints of the problem.
+\begin{compactenum} \item Realising the first implementation of the PAC-Semantics framework. \item Showing that implicit reasoning can be much faster and more noise-resistant than explicit methods for linear programs (LPs). \end{compactenum} We test our implementation on benchmark LP problems, where the task is to find the optimum objective value subject to the constraints of the problem.
 We compare the running times with an alternative approach of first creating an explicit model using IncaLP \cite{IncaLP} and then finding the optimum objective value based on the model.
 Our results show significantly lower running times using the implicit approach, and this advantage becomes more pronounced as the models grow.
-We also demonstrate that in the presence of noisy data, implicit learning returns a feasible, approximate solution to the true linear program, whereas IncaLP usually fails to find any model at all.
+We also demonstrate that, in the presence of noisy data, implicit learning returns a feasible, approximate solution to the true linear program, whereas IncaLP often fails to find any model at all.